jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Digital signature process does not provide confidentiality in and of itself (only ensures integrity, authentication, and nonrepudiation)
     - To digitally sign a message, first use a hashing function to generate a message digest; then encrypt the digest with your private key
     - To verify a digital signature, decrypt the signature with the sender's public key and compare the message digest to the one you generate yourself: if they match, the message is authentic
-  - [FIPS 186-5](https://csrc.nist.gov/pubs/fips/186-5/final) specifies four techniques for the generation and verification of digital signatures that can be used for the protection of data: the Digital Signature Algorithm (DSA), the Rivest-Shamir-Adleman Algorithm (RSA), the Elliptic Curve Digital Signature Algorithm (ECDSA), and the Edwards-curve Digital Signature Algorithm (EdDSA)
+  - [FIPS 186-5](https://csrc.nist.gov/pubs/fips/186-5/final) Digital Signature Standard (DSS) - specifies three techniques for the generation and verification of digital signatures that can be used for the protection of data:
+    - the Rivest-Shamir-Adleman Algorithm (RSA)
+    - the Elliptic Curve Digital Signature Algorithm (ECDSA), and
+    - the Edwards-Curve Digital Signature Algorithm (EdDSA)
+    - NOTE: the Digital Signature Algorithm (DSA) is now to be used only for verifying existing signatures
 - 3.6.6 Digital Non-repudiation
   - Here non-repudiation refers to methods ensuring certainty about data origins; in general, the inability to deny
   - Non-repudiation of origin: sender cannot deny having sent a particular message